irsbugs/irsbugs.github.io/join/index.md

 If you are already a member, you can simply extend your membership by paying the membership via online banking:

-ASB, Waikato Linux Users Group Inc., 12-3122-0223054-00 (please include your name in the payment details)
+ASB, Waikato Linux Users Group Incorporated, 12-3122-0223054-00 (please include your name in the payment details)

-Be aware that when you pay online, we will not be able to give you confirmation of your payment until we have checked the banks tranactions report.
+Be aware that when you pay online, we will not be able to give you confirmation of your payment until we have checked the banks transactions report.

 ## New Member Form